Vatican City entry requirements for Australia passport holders

 |---|---|---|

-| Valid passport Must be valid for the duration of your stay | Your Australian passport needs to be valid for the entire time you're in Vatican City.
-No minimum validity beyond your departure date is required by Vatican authorities, but airlines may enforce a 6-month rule — check with your carrier before flying. | Required |
+| Valid passport Must be valid for the duration of your stay | Your Australian passport needs to be valid only for the dates you're in Vatican City.
+Immigration at the Vatican border crossing checks validity but doesn't enforce a 6-month rule.
+Airlines flying into Rome (FCO/CIA) may still ask for 6 months — check with your carrier before departure. | Required |

-| Return or onward ticket Proof of departure from the Schengen zone | Immigration officers at Rome's airports routinely ask for a return or onward ticket showing you leave the Schengen area within 90 days.
-Have a printed or digital copy ready — they check this before stamping you in. | Required |
+| Return or onward ticket Proof of departure from the Schengen zone | Vatican City is inside the Schengen zone — you need a return or onward ticket showing you'll leave the Schengen area within 90 days.
+Border officers at the Vatican entrance sometimes ask for this, especially if you arrive without a visible Schengen exit plan. | Recommended |

 What happens at the border